EliasSchaut/movie-monday-manager/README.md

 This small guide assumes, that you have already some knowledge about node.js and the used frameworks.
 The whole project is written in [Typescript](https://www.typescriptlang.org/).

-### MoMoMat (Backend)
+### WatchVote (Backend)
 The backend uses the [NestJS](https://nestjs.com/) framework to handle the REST-API with all its corresponding services.
 It is also documented with [compodoc](https://compodoc.app/) at ```/docs/backend``` route of the website (e.g. `http://[::1]:3000/docs/backend`).
 This project (`/src` folder) is dived into 3 main parts:
 The routes (controllers) to handle incoming requests; a common section with lots of usefully functions and classes to support the other parts; and type definitions for internal data structures and data transmission objects (dto's).

 To run the backend in development mode, you need to `npm install` the dependencies and run ```npm run start:dev``` in the root folder of the project.
 Note, that the client has to be built via `npm run build:client` because the client is only statically served from the  `/client/dist` folder.
 So every change in the client has to be built to show up in the backend project.
-Also note, that the database should also be built (see `MoMoMat-DB` below).
+Also note, that the database should also be built (see `WatchVote-DB` below).
 The backend can generate docs as static website by run `npm run build:docs` and shown by `npm run start:docs`.
 The backend itself can be build with `npm run build`.
 The build files are located in the `/dist` folder.
 The `npm run build:all` command can be used to build everything in with just one step.

-### MoMoMat-Client (Frontend)
+### WatchVote-Client (Frontend)
 The frontend uses the [Vue.js](https://vuejs.org/) framework to handle the user interface.
 It can be found in the `/client` folder.